ewout/pendulo-interrompido/_sources/intro.md

 Quando eu mesmo fiz o experimento com da ordem de 20 alturas do pino diferentes, cheguei num ajuste $Hc = (0.98 \pm 0.005) h$, longe do valor do modelo.
 Acredito que pode ter havido um grande erro sistemático na determinação das alturas, sobretudo a altura de abandono.
 Um outro motivo pela discrepância é que os efeitos de atrito (arrasto do ar, perda de energia na choque com o pino) elevaram a altura de abandono necessária para chegar justamente na altura necessário para a massa bater no pino.

 Mas esse resultado leva a uma situação interessante: o resultado experimental parecia confirmar uma previsão errônea ($H_c = h$). É uma oportunidade de discutir algo que historiadores da ciência debatem: o papel de experimentos e a relação entre modelo e mundo real para Galileu e a ciência em geral.
-Há interlocutores contemporâneos do Galileu (del Monte, por exemplo), conforme recontando pelo Michael Matthews ({cite}`matthews_time_2000`)
+Há interlocutores contemporâneos do Galileu (del Monte, por exemplo), conforme recontado pelo Michael Matthews ({cite}`matthews_time_2000`), que questionariam resultados do Galileu justamente se baseando em experiências.

->Galileo and del Monte had had an earlier exchange of letters (they were lost by the time Galileo's Opere was collected) about motion in a semicircle, and it was Galileo's beliefthat such motion was tautochronous.8 Del Monte could not believe these claims and found them wanting when he rolled balls inside an iron hoop.
+>Galileo and del Monte had had an earlier exchange of letters (they were lost by the time Galileo's Opere was collected) about motion in a semicircle, and it was Galileo's belief that such motion was tautochronous.
+Del Monte could not believe these claims and found them wanting when he rolled balls inside an iron hoop.
 He was a scientist-engineer and enough of an Aristotelian to believe that tests against experience were the ultimate adjudicator of claims in physics.
 Galileo's claims failed the test.
 But Galileo replied that accidents interfered with del Monte's test: his wheel rim was not perfectly circular and, as he stated elsewhere, the rim was not smooth enough.

 Mas, observe Matthews,